MischaU8/yumyum/modelling/model-chainmail_6wHAXh-ekmA.md

 Uploaded: 2023-05-03

-yum yum Floyd here with a quick look at modeling chain metal and plasticity start by creating a circle curve and then use the revolve tool to create a
+yum yum Floyd here with a quick look at modeling chain metal in Plasticity start by creating a circle curve and then use the revolve tool to create a
 Taurus solid next rotate the solid 15